-- Where are we now?

 - Is it before or after lunch?

-- What did you have last lesson/class? or Who scored last in this game?
+- What did you have last lesson/class?

+or Who scored last in this game?

 - What is your teacher's/coach's name?

 Where there is any hesitation, uncertainty or one cannot verify the information, have the player permanently removed from the game or training session, and suspect a concussion.